Defeat Lust & Pornography Why Is Porn Addictive?

 These traits do not describe every porn addict.
 But someone who has one or more of these characteristics is much more vulnerable to porn addiction.
 Not only does this help us understand the causes of porn addiction, but understanding what makes people vulnerable can be a helpful tool in the recovery process.

-It can lead people to take more and more risks, such as watching porn at work or even seeking out illegal porn.
-In their book The Porn Trap, sex therapists Wendy and Larry Maltz give a simplified list of three key indicators of porn addiction:
+In their book The Porn Trap, sex therapists Wendy and Larry Maltz point to three key indicators of porn addiction:

 1. Do you crave porn intensely and persistently?